Night club sector trends

 What has been happening in the night club sector

-Over the years the club scene has attracted bad publicity because of its association with drug taking and dealing.
-A combination of drug and alcohol consumption, together with the danger of becoming overheated and dancing until exhausted, can prove fatal and the late night industry has worked with licensing and policing authorities to create a safer clubbing environment.
+Over the years the club scene has attracted bad publicity because of its association with drug taking, dealing and drink spiking.
+A combination of drug and alcohol consumption, which can prove fatal, and the increased risks from online dating where people may not be who they say they are has led to collaboration between the late-night industry licensing and policing authorities to create a safer clubbing environment.
+The Ask for Angela scheme, which is designed to help anyone who feels unsafe on a night out, was launched in 2016.

-In recent years there has been an increase in concern over alcohol misuse and 'binge drinking' and the related anti-social behaviour.
-New mandatory licensing conditions introduced in 2010 ban all irresponsible drinks promotions and the Home Office continues to work to tackle anti-social behaviour and the misuse of drugs and alcohol.
+Concerns over alcohol misuse, 'binge drinking' and the related anti-social behaviour led to mandatory licensing conditions which banned irresponsible drinks promotions and the Home Office continues to work to tackle anti-social behaviour and the misuse of drugs and alcohol.
 Town centre management schemes like Purple Flag and Best Bar None have been increasingly adopted by local authorities and other organisations with an interest in evening and night time economies.

-As part of tackling the problems of drug misuse and late night disturbance and disorder the Private Security Industry Act 2001 introduced from 2004/05 a system for licensing door supervisors in England, Wales and Scotland, who must be licensed and included on the register of the Security Industry Authority (SIA).
+Since the mid-2000’s, door supervisors in England, Wales and Scotland have been required to be licensed and included on the register of the Security Industry Authority (SIA).
 This requirement was extended to Northern Ireland in 2010.

 As the habit of 'pre-loading' (drinking at home before going out for the evening) has increased some night clubs have started to ask their door supervisors to breathalyse anyone who appears to be drunk and turn them away if the reading is over the limit the club has set.
 The limit is usually set somewhere between 80 and 100.
 This approach can help avoid conflict as it is no longer the personal decision of the supervisor to deny entry but an impersonal application of rules laid down by the club.
 The policy is also seen as another way of protecting the club's premises licence.